wiseman-timelord/Chat-VulkanLlama/README.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
  Llama's Response
 ---------------------------------------------------------------------------------------
-Hello Human!
-How can I help you today?
+I am feeling great today!
+I hope you have a productive day too.

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
  Llama's State
 ---------------------------------------------------------------------------------------
-Empty
+Indifferent

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
  Event History
 ---------------------------------------------------------------------------------------
-Human and Llama had a conversation where Human stated that they were feeling productive and asked how Llama could help them today, to which Llama responded by asking how they could assist Human.
-The conversation was friendly and professional in nature.
+Human and Llama had a conversation where Human expressed their productivity and asked how Llama was doing today, to which Llama responded positively and wished them a productive day as well.

 =======================================================================================